 Sandra Grey is making NZCTU relevant again

-The New Zealand Council of Trade Unions has written an open letter to political leaders calling for the government to work together with all aspects of society – including unions – to help find a solution to the fuel crisis.
+The Council of Trade Unions has written an open letter to political leaders calling on the Government to work with all parts of society — including unions — to find a solution to the fuel crisis.

-Union president Sandra Grey said they wanted political parties to set aside their differences and work together on solutions that would manage the current fuel crisis in the interests of all New Zealanders.
+Union president Sandra Grey said political parties needed to put aside their differences and work together on solutions that manage the current fuel crisis in the interests of all New Zealanders.

 “We are calling on all political parties to set aside their differences and work together on solutions that will manage the current fuel crisis in the interests of all New Zealanders.”

-Grey said New Zealand urgently needed a plan to deliver a future that did not rely on petrol, gas, or diesel and ensured this type of crisis didn’t happen again.
+Grey said New Zealand urgently needed a plan to deliver a future that did not rely on petrol, gas or diesel, and to ensure this type of crisis did not happen again.

-Solutions for how the country could mitigate the worst aspects of the fuel crisis in the short run also needed considering, she said.
+She said solutions for how the country could mitigate the worst aspects of the fuel crisis in the short term also needed to be considered.

-Grey said alongside political parties, unions, businesses and the community also needed to be at the table.
+Grey argued that alongside political parties, unions, businesses and communities all needed to be at the table.

-It was important workers had a seat at the table for these discussions, she said, as they were the ones bearing the brunt of the fuel crisis.
+It was important that workers had a seat at the table for these discussions, she said, because they were the ones bearing the brunt of the fuel crisis.

-“Time is of the essence, Grey concluded her letter.
+“Time is of the essence,” Grey concluded in her letter.

 “Simply assuming that these issues will resolve themselves is likely to leave lasting scars on both people and the institutions we rely upon.”